Symatem/Documentation/Processing/Programming.md

     - Boundaries are not sync fences (except for primitives)

 - Operation:
-    - Executes an operator received from the respective operand
+    - Executes / calls an operator received from the respective operand (tag is "Operator")
     - Receives and sends operands via carriers

 - Operand:
+    - Is the data which is passed over at an operators boundary as input or output
     - Are not explicitly modeled but implicitly defined by carriers using the same operand tag
-    - Located at an operator boundary and can be input or output
-    - A carrier feeding an operand as destination has to be the only one doing so
-    - Multiple carriers can be fed by one operand as source (causing data to be replicated)
+    - Special: The operand tag "Operator" specifies which operator is called by the receiving operation

 - Carrier:
     - Are directional and have two ends (source and destination)
         - Both ends are associated with an operand tag
-        - Both ends can be an operation or an operator
+        - Both ends can be an operation or the outer operator
-        - Carriers between different operators or operations contained by different operators are invalid
         - Exception: The source can be a constant value as operand
-    - Data flow is well defined and variables become obsolete: Data is passed directly and can not be overwritten (SSA / functional style)
-    - Execution order is implicitly defined as well, stateful operations can use void carriers for explicit ordering
+    - Carriers between operations contained by different operators are invalid
+    - Data is replicated if multiple carriers are fed by one operand as source

+- Operator Instance:
+    - An operator which is called with a certain set of operands creates an instance (like templates / generics)
+    - Are cached and results / outputs are reused if another call with the same inputs occurs

 ## Reasoning